Manuel030/nix-templates/README.md

 # nix-templates

-Initialize development environments for `some` languages.
+Initialize minimalistic development environments for `some` languages and take it from there.

 For example,